MaanavKhaitan/randao-vdf/README.md

 * Make sure Wesolski verifier smart contract: https://github.com/kilic/evmvdf/tree/master accepts Wesolowski prover's proofs.
   * assume u can only accepttrue statements or something like that
 * Wrap Wesolowski prover in off-chain script that calls it and submits to blockchain
+* We should create a mapping from security level, etc, to VDF paraemters.
+  * at least we should determine this ourself.
 * Write RANDAO-submitter
   * make sure it works
 * Write main contract